Eat & Drink

 Kefi

-Serving up a blend of traditional and modern Greek dishes, Kefi offers seafood aplenty, including freshly-shucked local Brisbane Water rock oysters with pickled cucumber mignonette.
+Serving up a blend of traditional and modern Greek dishes, Kefi offers seafood aplenty, including freshly-shucked Sydney rock oysters with pickled cucumber mignonette.

 Where: Koolewong Marina, 19 Brisbane Water Dr, Koolewong